 Get the connection string

-In the Shared access policies screen, click RootManageSharedAccessKey.
+On the Shared access policies page, select RootManageSharedAccessKey.

 Create a queue in the Azure portal